-Valentine’s Day is one of my favorite holiday for children’s books.
-I admit that I think valentines books are particularly adorable, but more importantly there are many that teach kids about love, kindness, and feelings.
+Valentine’s Day is one of my favorite holidays for children’s books.
+I admit that I think Valentine’s books are particularly adorable, but more importantly, there are many that teach kids about love, kindness, and feelings.

 Below I’ve rounded up some of my favorite titles, including a few new ones we’ve added to our collection.
 And the best part is that most of the books on this list aren’t just for Valentine’s Day, but a good read for any day of the year!